 8.3 The Authority is required to make superannuation guarantee payments under the Commonwealth Superannuation Guarantee (Administration) Act 1992.
-You are to provide the Authority with the name and details of your approved superannuation fund.
+You are to provide the name and details of your approved superannuation fund.

 8.5 If an account is paid incorrectly any underpayment or overpayment is recoverable.

 8.6 The Authority is not liable for any of your employee ‘on-costs’ such as wages, salaries, typing, holiday pay, allowances and insurance.